UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Experiments

 \subsection{Main Results}

-~ We start by showing the effectiveness of our UniPC on both unconditional sampling and conditional sampling tasks, with extremely few model evaluations (5$\sim$10 NFE).
-For the sake of clarity, we only show the results of our UniPC and two previous representative methods DDIM~\cite{song2020denoising} and DPM-Solver++~\cite{lu2022dpmsolverpp}.
-We have also conducted experiments with other methods including DPM-Solver~\cite{lu2022dpmsolver}, DEIS~\cite{zhang2022fast}, and PNDM~\cite{liu2022pseudo}.
+We start by demonstrating the effectiveness of our UniPC on both unconditional sampling and conditional sampling tasks, with extremely few model evaluations ($<$10 NFE).
+For the sake of clarity, we compare UniPC with the previous state-of-the-art method DPM-Solver++~\cite{lu2022dpmsolverpp}.
+We have also conducted experiments with other methods including DDIM~\cite{song2020denoising}, DPM-Solver~\cite{lu2022dpmsolver}, DEIS~\cite{zhang2022fast}, and PNDM~\cite{liu2022pseudo}.
 However, since some of these methods perform very unstable in few-step sampling, we leave their results in Section~\ref{sec:analysis} and Appendix~\ref{ap:more_results}.

 \paragrapha{Unconditional sampling.} We first compare the unconditional sampling quality of different methods on CIFAR10~\cite{krizhevsky2009cifar}, FFHQ~\cite{karras2019ffhq}, and LSUN Bedroom~\cite{yu2015lsun}.
 The pre-trained diffusion models are from~\cite{song2021score} and~\cite{rombach2022high}, including both pixel-space and latent-space diffusion models.
-The results are shown in Figure~\ref{fig:main_uncond}, where we compare our UniPC with two previous representative methods DDIM~\cite{song2020denoising} and DPM-Solver++~\cite{lu2022dpmsolverpp}.
+The results are shown in Figure~\ref{fig:main_uncond}.
 For DPM-Solver++, we use the multistep 3-order version due to its better performance.
 For UniPC, we use a combination of UniP-3 and UniC-3, thus the order of accuracy is 4.
-As shown in Figure~\ref{fig:main_cond}, we find that our UniPC consistently achieves better sampling quality than DDIM and DPM-Solver++ on different datasets, especially with fewer NFE.
-Notably, when NFE=5, our UniPC achieves better FID than DPM-Solver++ by 6.0, 5.9, and 8.5 on CIFAR10, LSUN Bedroom, and FFHQ, respectively.
+As shown in Figure~\ref{fig:main_cond}, we find that our UniPC consistently achieves better sampling quality than DPM-Solver++ on different datasets, especially with fewer NFE.
+Notably, compared with DPM-Solver++, our UniPC improves the FID by 6.0, 5.9, and 8.5 on CIFAR10, LSUN Bedroom, and FFHQ, respectively.
 These results clearly demonstrate that our UniPC can effectively improve the unconditional sampling quality with few function evaluations.